Use notebooks

 -

-Access the Kubeflow dashboard and click the Notebooks tab, then click the [New Notebook] button.
+Access the Kubeflow dashboard, click the Notebooks tab, and then click [New notebook].

 -

-On the New Notebook screen, enter the required info and click [LAUNCH].
+On the New notebook screen, enter the required information and click [Launch] to create the notebook instance.

 Create GPU-based notebook